BasicWolf/archived-kaylee/doc/src/communication.rst

 Built-in session data managers ..............................

 Currently there are three session data managers available out of the box:

-* :class:`NodeSessionDataManager <kaylee.session.PhonySessionDataManager>`
+* :class:`PhonySessionDataManager <kaylee.session.PhonySessionDataManager>`
-  - the default manager which tracks the tasks and throws a :class:`KayleeError` in case that a task contains session variables.
+  - the default manager which throws :class:`KayleeError` if a task contains session variables.

 * :class:`NodeSessionDataManager <kaylee.session.NodeSessionDataManager>`
   - keeps the session data attached to :attr:`Node.session_data`.